Self Employment Income Support Scheme

 We are gathering information on the Self Employment Income Support Scheme SEISS and updating this page as it is released from the government.
 The latest announcements are also covered in our blogs.

-Following the Chancellor’s announcement on 29 May, the Government has confirmed that a second and final grant can be claimed under SEISS.
+Update 13 June: The Government has confirmed that a second and final grant can be claimed under SEISS.
 The second taxable grant, worth 70% of the eligible self employed person’s average monthly trading profit and capped at £6,570 in total, will be paid in a single instalment covering June, July and August.
-The same eligibility criteria apply to the second grant, as they did to the first, but an individual does not have to have claimed for the first grant in order to claim for the second.
+The same eligibility criteria apply to the second grant, as they did to the first and claimants will have to confirm that their business has been adversely affected on or after 14 July 2020.
+Claims can be made from 17 August.
+Individuals do not have to have claimed for the first grant in order to claim for the second.
+The online service for the second and final grant is not yet available.

 You can continue to work, start a new trade, take on other employment, volunteer, and still receive the grant.
 The grant will be subject to Income Tax and self-employed National Insurance.